-Years before it came to the attention of regulators, Silicon Valley feared Facebook’s bullying tactics
+Years before they came to the attention of regulators, Silicon Valley feared Facebook’s bullying tactics

 In 2013, Facebook ramped up its growth strategy by purchasing a little-known app called Onavo.
 Onavo marketed itself to the public as providing secure virtual private networking services.

-On the back end, however, it also tracked users’ online activity, including what apps they used, allowing it to see which were becoming popular.
-Executives would receive so-called “Early Bird” reports on apps surging in popularity, according to the lawsuit, and quickly learned that WhatsApp was gaining one million users per day, many in the developing world.
+On the back end, however, it also tracked users’ online activity, including what apps they used, allowing it to see which ones were becoming popular.
+Executives would receive “Early Bird” reports on apps surging in popularity, according to the lawsuit, and quickly learned that WhatsApp was gaining 1 million users per day, many in the developing world.
 (Facebook shut down Onavo in 2019 after public scrutiny.)

 Facebook executives feared being usurped by mobile messaging services, which were taking on the characteristics of social networks.
 One executive described the rise of mobile messaging services as “the biggest threat to our product that I’ve ever seen in my 5 years here at Facebook … we’re all terrified,” according to the FTC documents.

-Another Facebook executive described WhatsApp CEO Jan Koum as the company’s biggest competitor, and that Facebook’s greatest problem would be if WhatsApp landed in the hands of Google.
+Another Facebook executive described WhatsApp chief executive Jan Koum as the company’s biggest competitor, and that Facebook’s greatest problem would be if WhatsApp landed in the hands of Google.

 When Facebook acquired WhatsApp in 2014, for $19 billion, it was one of the largest acquisitions in the history of Silicon Valley.